Problems and Problem Types in Loc8

 - Resolution tasks - enables you to get to the next step of resolving the problem by automating which tasks are applied from your Task Library to the subsequent job created to resolve the problem.

-- Custom Fields - gives you the ability to standardise and regulate the data captured for any problem of a specific type.
+- Custom Field - gives you the ability to standardise and regulate the data captured for any problem of a specific type.
 The custom fields that you create can be applied across different problem types, and if a custom field is removed from your Loc8 system, the data captured against a problem will remain intact.

 In this article we will see how to: